Employee Anniversary Recognition: 5 Benefits of Celebrating Work Anniversaries

 2. GAIN THE INTERESTS OF TOP TALENT

-Work Anniversary awards don’t just help you retain your current employees, they also help you attract future ones by showing how much you care about your team.
+Service awards don’t just help you retain your current employees, they also help you attract future ones by showing how much you care about your team.

 With so much of the workforce feeling underappreciated, it’s no wonder the majority of workers – including 60% of millennials – are actively looking for jobs.
 This provides a tremendous opportunity to separate yourself from the competition and show the world how much your organization values its employees.